 However, I have yet to find any decent reviews or testimonials from either site.
 There are no Hugh Howey’s or Colleen Hoovers that have emerged from these places.
 But that doesn’t mean you shouldn’t try, I just wouldn’t shell out money for the paid services.
 Go free and check out the site for yourself then, decide what’s best for your book.

 So there you have it, a complicate subject explained as simply as possible.
-If you have any experience with Pubmatch or IPR License please tell us about it in the comments section.
-Lord knows, I’d like to know if anyone is having any success.
+If you found this post helpful please like and share.